NaviAndrei/simple-crm-lite/README.md

 ## Technologies

 ### Backend
-- Python 3.8+
+- Python 3.13+
 - Flask - Web framework
 - SQLAlchemy - ORM for database interactions
 - Flask-Migrate - Database migrations

 ### Frontend
-- React.js - UI library
-- Material UI - Component library
-- Chart.js - Data visualization
+- Language: JavaScript
+- Core Library: React.js (for building the user interface)
+- UI Component Library: Material UI (MUI) (Used for components like tables, dialogs, buttons, chips in the Task section)
-- Axios - API requests
+- HTTP Client: Axios (for making API requests to the Flask backend)
+- Routing: React Router (for handling navigation within the single-page application)
+- Date Formatting: date-fns (Used for formatting dates, e.g., in the task list)
+- State Management: React Context API (Used for managing global state like notifications)
+- Styling: CSS(custom CSS and Bootstrap/MUI styling)

 ### Database
 - SQLite (development)